Alexandria's founded by Alexander

 Nongobade exhibits an entire series of such vital stopovers.
 Well-preserved is the caravanserai from the Seljuk era, 13th century, followed by another one from Safavid times, i.e., 17th century.
 The old city of Na’in at the edge of Iran’s Central Desert seems to have grown around its caravanserai and its nearby cistern whose water supply was guaranteed by qanats.
 The adjacent wind towers added to the additional comfort of the caravans.

 In Isfahan, the capital created and built by Shah Abbas in 1598, the Abbasi Hotel is worth a visit since this initially was another important caravanserai.
 Unlike the “modernization” of the Alara-han, this conversion into a luxurious hotel is a success story.
 The large central courtyard has been transformed into a lush garden with fountains and pleasant alleys.
-Knowing the world famous Maidan Square, the size of this construction is not surprising.
+Knowing the world-famous Maidan Square, the size of this construction is not surprising.
 For Shah Abbas, big was better, and that idea has been spread all over his city.
 The story goes that he built 999 of these caravanserais.
 True or not, in any case, Abbas thought that people would believe that number rather than if he rounded it to one thousand.
 PR avant la lettre, yes?

 Last but not least, I have to mention Uzbekistan in Central Asia.
 We are well aware that Bukhara and Samarkand stand on the Silk Road, and it is obvious to find caravanserais in those cities.
-I may not have noticed all of them, but in Bukhara, for instance, I visited the Sayfiddin Caravanserai from the 19th century that is now one of the places selling carpets and other handicrafts.
+I may not have noticed all of them, but in Bukhara, for instance, I visited the Sayfiddin Caravanserai from the 19th century which is now one of the places selling carpets and other handicrafts.

 On the road from Bukhara to Samarkand, I passed the Barboti Malik caravanserai from the 11th century.
 The place is pretty isolated, more in the middle of nowhere than alongside a major route.
 This caravanserai is in a pretty poor state; only the façade has been re-erected while all the other outer and inner walls are only reconstructed to a height of approximately one meter.
-It is easy to imagine what a safe-haven such a place must have been to the traveler considering the surrounding hostile lands.
-On the other side of the road is the ever required water reservoir, a Sardova from the 14th century.
-This is an impressive vaulted construction that protects the water from dust and pollution while offering a clean spot to drink and to water the animals.
+It is easy to imagine what a safe haven such a place must have been to the traveler considering the surrounding hostile lands.
+On the other side of the road is the ever-required water reservoir, a Sardova from the 14th century.
+This is an impressive vaulted construction that protects the water from dust and pollution while offering a clean spot to drink and water the animals.
 To me, it is evident that this entire construction covers an old well that has been used over the centuries by local sheep and cattle herders, as well as by the merchants on this busy east-west road.

 The sheer number of these hans and caravanserais is inevitably linked to the Silk Road that crisscrossed Eurasia in general (see: